VincentWei/mg-tests/README.md

 Version 2.0.
 Some programs of mg-tests are licensed under GPL, because the programs uses some code from other GPL'd programs.

-For more information, please see the `README.md` file in individual directories.
+For more information, please see the `README.md` files in individual directories.

 In particular, the above open source license(s) does not apply to any